hampusnilsson1/InventoryManagementSystem/README.md

 ## Algorithms

 - **QuickSort and MergeSort**
   - I believe that QuickSort is the fastest.
-Additionally, I created a search algorithm.
+Both used to sort the inventory by name, quantity or price.

 - **Binary Search**
-  - The fastest search algorithm but requires a sorted list.
+  - Additionally, I created a search algorithm.
+This is the fastest search algorithm but requires a sorted list.